 I haven’t been home since July.
 My parents have strung the porch and living room with lights and fashion-forward shiny metal trees (one spiky white, one purple and blue ribbon).
 The seven-pound dog has outgrown last year’s Santa suit.
 In winter, my mom wins the Thermostat War, so the house is much toastier than my quirky, antiquely- and many-windowed apartment in Spokane.

 Yes, it's true I don't have any holiday themed photos.
+Dickens is chewing on a card I bought from Maggie's cool collection. |

 In Sheets family fashion, no one had a camera on them when we sauntered around the park, so you’ll have to imagine the down-home splendor.